 Oakley Industrial Det Cord ANSI with Matte Black Frames & Grey Lens

-For style and protection, check out Oakley Industrial Det Cord ANSI.
+For style and protection in safety sunglasses, check out Oakley Industrial Det Cord ANSI.
 These safety glasses are not only the coolest in the room, but packed with performance features like rubber Unobtanium nosepads, compatible ear stems, and an anti-fog coating.

 As stated above, there are certain hazards that require the form-fitting facial protection of a safety goggle.
 Start with evaluating your situation at work; is there a high chance of a foreign object making contact with your eyes?
 Are there splashing liquids, or high-velocity debris?
 If so, it may be the best decision you ever make to choose 360-degree eye protection.
 Safety goggles are a must when working with chemicals, corrosive vapors, or with equipment that causes unpredictable debris.
 Even though goggles aren't always the most fashionable option, it's better to preserve your vision than to risk it.
 You only get two eyes.